Last Updated: AUGUST 20, 2014

 Be sure you use INK when you record data and fill in your lab reports.

-SAFETY GOGGLES MUST BE WORN AT ALL TIMES WHEN IN THE LABORATORY AND CONTACT LENSES ARE NOT ALLOWED TO BE WORN IN THE LABORATORY!
+SAFETY GOGGLES, LAB COAT, AND GLOVES MUST BE WORN AT ALL TIMES WHEN IN THE LABORATORY AND CONTACT LENSES ARE NOT ALLOWED TO BE WORN IN THE LABORATORY!

 Prelab Assignment Example: